Higher education accreditation: South Africa

 In South Africa all higher education institutions are required to register with the Department of Higher Education and Training (DHET).
 All qualifications are registered by the South African Qualifications Authority (SAQA) in line with the National Qualifications Framework (NQF).
 The Higher Education Quality Committee (HEQC) of the Council on Higher Education (CHE) accredits programs leading to a NQF registered qualification.
 All programs offered by South African higher education institutions must be accredited.

 Thailand

 Thailand has a system of national accreditation.
 The agency who takes care of such accreditation is Office of the Higher Education Commission.
 The details regarding quality assurance can be found in Handbook for Internal Quality Assurance for Higher Education Institutions.
 She also has criteria for international qualification, especially those who have obtained degrees abroad.
 In addition, since Thailand is an active member of Association of Southeast Asian Nations (ASEAN), the educational collaboration is also strengthened in Southeast Asian states.

+Ukraine

+The national accreditation system of educational institutions is no longer used with the adoption of the Law of Ukraine "On Higher Education" since July 2014, but relevant references to the term remain in a number of normative legal acts on education.

+Previously, higher education institutions in Ukraine were accredited at four levels.
+The first level of accreditation allowed for the training of junior specialists and included technical schools and colleges offering basic higher education.
+The second level of accreditation provided the opportunity to train bachelors at universities, academies and institutes.
+The third level of accreditation made it possible to train specialists and masters, and assumed the presence of a developed material and technical base and qualified teaching staff.
+The fourth level of accreditation covered all types of educational programs, including the preparation of Doctors of Philosophy (PhD) and Doctors of Science, and was typical for universities and academies with active scientific activity and a high level of international cooperation.